jayree/sfdx-plugin-manifest/README.md

   REF2  commit or branch to compare to the base commit

 OPTIONS
+  -d, --destructivechangesonly                                                      create a destructiveChanges manifest
+                                                                                    only (package.xml will be empty)

   -o, --outputdir=outputdir                                                         directory to save the created
                                                                                     manifest files